Fiat Chrysler's targets seen at risk as North America still pressured

 MILAN/DETROIT Fiat Chrysler Automobiles could find it tough to meet its 2014 profit guidance and may cut forecasts when it reports quarterly results next week as slowly recovering North America profit margins may fail to fully offset weakness in Europe and Latin America.

-Nearly all of the 15 analysts polled by Reuters expect the group to post a 2014 operating profit below the range of between 3.6 billion euros (2.84 billion British pound) - 4.0 billion euros (3.15 billion British pound) given by the company, with the consensus average at 3.29 billion euros ($4.16 billion), down from 3.5 billion euros in 2013.
+Nearly all of the 15 analysts polled by Reuters expect the group to post a 2014 operating profit below the range of between 3.6-4.0 billion euros given by the company, with the consensus average at 3.29 billion euros ($4.16 billion), down from 3.5 billion euros in 2013.

 Fiat traditionally reviews guidance after the third quarter.